arcamens/arcamens/site_app/static/site_app/help/index.md

 Arcamens implements card prioritization in a very smart and elegant manner.
 You can easily prioritize a card over other cards by specifying a consistent set of critereas.

-When a card priority changes then your board peers get notified.
+When a card priority changes then your board peers get notified and the order of the cards get changed.
 It is very handy when you want to make sure that a given task has more urgency than others.

+The way of how order of cards is changed in arcamens it differs in concept from the often used drag&drop from trello-like platforms.

+You are prompted with a list of cards that you want to increase/decrease priority from.
+You can easily filter cards based on a criterea in that list it spares a lot of time when you want to prioritize a card over some other cards that are classified under a given set of tags.

+The order of cards is defined by prioritization which is set as described below

 Just click on the signal icon: